 When the tokenomics is finalized, the Token SPV signs either a SAFT or a token sale agreement, where the choice depends on whether the tokens have already been issued before.

-At Legal Nodes, we help Web3 founders to legally structure fundraising effectively via a single legal platform.
+At Legal Nodes, we help Web3 founders legally structure fundraising effectively via a single legal platform.
 That means there's no need for founders or in-house counsel to find lawyers in each jurisdiction where a company may be registered or operating.
 Instead, our Virtual Legal Officers (VLOs) source and manage all the different legal specialists.
-VLOs analyze all the legal tasks needed to structure the fundraising, prepare cost estimates and then select the best legal providers from the Legal Nodes Network for each task.
+VLOs analyze all the legal tasks needed to structure the fundraising, prepare cost estimates, and then select the best legal providers from the Legal Nodes Network for each task.
 After that, they manage the work, handling all communication with the service providers, quality-checking deliverables and ensuring that the fundraising and token launch are undertaken in a compliant way.

 Get help with the legal structuring of your Web3 fundraising

 Nestor is a Co-founder & Head of Web3 Legal at Legal Nodes.
-Having over seven years of legal consulting experience, Nestor loves working with innovative startups and Web3 projects, helping them navigate the regulations and scale on global markets.
+Having over eight years of legal consulting experience, Nestor loves working with innovative startups and Web3 projects, helping them navigate the regulations and scale on global markets.